thepig25/react-experiments/README.md

 npm start
 ```

+### CouchDB
-Install CouchDB if you don't have it already (http://docs.couchdb.org/en/latest/install/index.html) and configure it to run on port :5984 (alter scritps/couchdb.sh otherwise)
+Install CouchDB if you don't have it already (http://docs.couchdb.org/en/latest/install/index.html) and configure it to run on port :5984 (default. or alter scritps/couchdb.sh otherwise)

 Enable CORS: https://wiki.apache.org/couchdb/CORS#Enabling_CORS